databrary/policies/agreement.md

 Databrary reserves the right to:

-- Redistribute the data in Databrary in accordance with investigator’s wishes and the permissions chosen by depicted individuals.
+- Redistribute the data in Databrary in accordance with investigator's wishes and the permissions chosen by depicted individuals.
 - Promote and advertise data.
 - Describe, catalog, validate and document data.
 - Store, translate, copy or re-format data in any way to ensure its future preservation and accessibility.